 |With a large amount of files, on-site servers for a DMS are faster and more stable since they don’t require internet

 When you need more complex functionalities, tools like access controls and retention tracking can be implemented

 |When you want digital files but need to save space, cloud storage can be used to store on off-site servers instead of storing in-house

-When you need wider access to your files, those stored in the cloud can be accessed from anywhere with a secure internet connection
+If you need wider access to your files, you can access them on the cloud from anywhere with a secure internet connection.

 Using Tape and Microfilm Storage

-One of microfilm’s greatest advantages is its high-volume capacity combined with its long shelf life.
-Similar to off site, microfilm can be a good option for rarely-used records you’re required to keep.
+One of microfilm’s greatest advantages is its high-volume capacity along with its long shelf life.
+Similar to off site, microfilm can be a good option for records you do not use or need to keep.

-Also like microfilm, backup tapes are small but have a high capacity, making them ideal for data backup strategies where backup tape rotation can be used to simplify backup version management due to the small size of the storage device.
+Like microfilm, backup tapes are small but have a high capacity.
+This makes them ideal for data backup strategies where backup tape rotation can simplify backup version management due to the small size of the storage device.

 Hybridized Records Storage